n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 Opposite to D's current GC, different (pool) type classes are allocated in separate pools, called *segregated* allocation.
 This will lead to worse cache locality during consecutive allocation of instances of different (size) types.
-The implementation will however be significantly simpler especially when D's design by introspection via `static foreach` plus `mixin` is utilized to implement different pool types.
+The implementation will however be significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` is utilized to implement different pool types.
+This will likely lead to faster execution for some parts of the collect phase but remains to be proven via benchmarks.
 Segregation happens on all combinations of

 - size class,
 - scanningness: (whether they may contain pointers or not), and